Voltair88/fe20tp1_-Vellum-/README.md

 # :notebook: Quire - Your online notebook

 Quire is an online note-taking application focused on simplicity and productivity.
-Users can create notes, use different formats and inline styles, save notes and print/download them.
+Users can create notes, use different templates and inline styles, save notes and print/download them.

 This website is a school project created to test our skills in vanilla JavaScript as well as practicing the Scrum development methology.